kaanbozdogan/mips32/README.md

 # mips32
-A 32-bit Mips processor with some unique instructions written in Altera Quartus II with Verilog.
+A 32-bit Mips processor with some unique instructions, written in Altera Quartus II with Verilog.